György Dózsa: Growing rebellion

 The rebellion became more dangerous when the towns joined on the side of the peasants.
 In Buda and elsewhere, the cavalry sent against them were unhorsed as they passed through the gates.

 The army was not exclusively composed of peasants of Hungarian nationality.
 A part of the army, about 40%, was made up of Slovaks and Rusyns from Upper Hungary, Romanians from Transylvania, Serbs from the South, and there may have been Germans, but the latter were very few in number.
 After the news spread about Dózsa's first victories, peasant riots took place in most places in the country, in which peasants of other nationalities, such as Slovaks, Germans, Croats, Slovenes or Serbs, also took part.

 The rebellion spread quickly, principally in the central or purely Magyar provinces, where hundreds of manor houses and castles were burnt and thousands of the lower untitled gentry noblemen were killed by impalement, crucifixion, and other methods.
 Dózsa's camp at Cegléd was the centre of the jacquerie, as all raids in the surrounding area started out from there.

 In reaction, the papal bull was revoked, and King Vladislaus issued a proclamation commanding the peasantry to return to their homes under pain of death.
 By this time, the uprising had attained the dimensions of a revolution; all the vassals of the kingdom were called out against it, and soldiers of fortune were hired in haste from the Republic of Venice, Bohemia, and the Holy Roman Empire.
-Meanwhile, Dózsa had captured the city and fortress of Csanád (today's Cenad), and signaled his victory by impaling the bishop and the castellan.
+Meanwhile, Dózsa had captured the city and fortress of Csanád (today's Cenad), and signalled his victory by impaling the bishop and the castellan.

 Subsequently, at Arad, Lord Treasurer István Telegdy was seized and tortured to death.
 In general, however, the rebels only executed particularly vicious or greedy noblemen; those who freely submitted were released on parole.
 Dózsa not only never broke his given word, but frequently assisted the escape of fugitives.
 He was unable to consistently control his followers, however, and many of them hunted down rivals.